 The challenge with pulling this type of data is too much of it.
 Big data as a concept is overwhelming.
 Marketers are so busy that they don’t have time to manage large analytics programs and extract customer data.

 The good news is that most publishing platforms like Sprinklr, Sprout Social, or Khoros can cluster and isolate data in a very consumable way.
 Using social analytics to understand your customers and audiences is not as complicated as you think.

 Data-driven marketing has never been this easy.
 By publishing content and tracking the post copy, creative, and audiences if you’re using paid, you can start to piece together what type of content, narrative, and story angles genuinely resonate with your target audience.

 Using Primary Research to Inform a Marketing Campaign

 One of the benefits of using primary research is that you can ask very focused questions to consumers about their interests, behaviors, values, where they shop, their favorite brand, and so on.

-Another example is surveying the same developer audience to see which types of content they prefer to consume when researching information.
-Do they prefer social media?
-Or, do they like to spend time in Reddit or Github forums or are they open to downloading white papers or e-books to access the information that they are looking for.
-This type of customer data is golden for marketing campaigns.
+Another example is surveying the same developer audience to see which content they prefer to consume when researching information.
+For example, do they like social media?
+Or do they want to spend time on Reddit or Github forums, or are they open to downloading white papers or e-books to access the information they are looking for?
+Again, this type of customer data is golden for marketing campaigns.

 Can Customer Service Inform Data-Driven Marketing Strategies?

-Years ago, I had to figure out how to hard reset my iPhone 4.
-So I went to Google and typed in “how to reset iPhone 4”.
+Years ago, I had to figure out how to reset my iPhone 4 hard.
+So I went to Google and typed “how to reset iPhone 4”.
 I found verbatim search results that linked me directly to Apple’s social community.
 I had the answer I was looking for within less than 30 seconds.

 Imagine pulling up the transcripts from every customer who calls into customer support, asks a question in a community, or interacts with a chatbot on the website—and then using those transcripts to create long-form content with that exact language on the blog or a new thread in the customer support community.